-Employees are an asset to an organisation; nothing can be achieved without human resource.
-Every organisation strives to intake best talent and this is possible with a robust recruitment policy.
+Employees are an asset to an organization; nothing can be achieved without human resources.
+Every organization strives to intake the best talent and this is possible with a robust recruitment policy.

-Formulation and creation of recruitment policy driven by professional experts from outside or in-house HR department ,Often trial-and-error experience with applicants, Human resource personnels and candidates.
-Motive to implementation recruitment policies are effectiveness of evaluation standards to assess recruitment performance and review procedures.
+Formulation and creation of recruitment policy driven by professional experts from the outside or in-house HR department, often trial-and-error experience with applicants, Human resource personnel, and candidates.
+The motive for the implementation of recruitment policies is the effectiveness of evaluation standards to assess recruitment performance and review procedures.

-Recruitment may be defined as the process of attracting right talent with right skills, right attitude and right experience.
-It is one of the very important and most discussed topic of human resource.
+Recruitment may be defined as the process of attracting the right talent with the right skills, the right attitude, and the right experience.
+It is one of the very important and most discussed topics of human resources.
 Recruitment nowhere is used alone.
 It includes various terms with it, those terms are selection and induction.
-As per recruitment and selection policy the process of talent acquisition starts from recruitment and is processed further with selection and continues till induction.
+As per recruitment and selection policy, the process of talent acquisition starts from recruitment and is processed further with selection and continues till induction.
 We can explain the term selection as well as induction.
 Selection is the process of choosing the best person for a given position.
 Recruitment is attraction and selection is to choose.
-Induction means introducing the person to position.
-In other words we can say success of the company is based on right recruitment to a very large extent as the process of recruitment is based on proper strategies.
+Induction means introducing the person to the position.
+In other words, we can say the success of the company is based on the right recruitment to a very large extent as the process of recruitment is based on proper strategies.

-An organisation to survive well must have a concise recruitment policy so that it can have the best talent from a pool of candidates.
+An organization to survive well must have a concise Recruitment and Selection Policy so that it can have the best talent from a pool of candidates.
 Having a robust recruitment policy is the first demand of an efficient hiring process.
 The company must follow the recruitment policy and procedure.

 What all is needed to create a robust recruitment policy in HRM:

-- Clarity on strategy to be employed for implementation of recruitment and Hiring policy.
+- Clarity on a strategy to be employed for the implementation of recruitment and hiring policy.

-- The recruitment policy must be non biased policy.
+- The recruitment policy must be a nonbiased policy.

 - All stakeholders must have defined responsibilities following recruitment policy and procedure.

-- Stress should be on recruiting the right talent as mentioned under recruitment and selection policy.
+- Stress should be on recruiting the right talent as mentioned under the recruitment and selection policy.

 - Entire recruitment selection and induction must be based purely on merit.

-- Focus should also be on selection of candidates whose value aligns with that of organisation.
+- Focus should also be on the selection of candidates whose value aligns with that of the organization.

-- Clear guideline on approval flow at the time of selection process.
+- Clear guidelines on approval flow at the time of the selection process.

-- Proper alignment of manpower at the time of selection process.
+- Proper alignment of manpower at the time of the selection process.

-- Clarity on recruitment of temporary employees, consultant etc.
+- Clarity on recruitment of temporary employees, consultants, etc.

 - Clear job description.